 This strategy amazed me when my son was younger and had tantrums.
 I honestly didn’t expect it to work.
 But, more often than not after offering a hug, his tension and anger would melt away to tears in my arms.
 And then the tantrum was over.

 Connection sometimes becomes harder as kids grow up.
 I cover this topic of staying connected in my post about positive parenting and teens.

 Now that your child has been acknowledged and is feeling connected to you, this is the time that you can teach them what they can do next time.

 As parents then we are teachers.
-To get your child to change their behavior is all about presenting it in a way that empowers your child to want to change — this is positive discipline.
+To get your child to change their behavior is all about presenting it in a way that empowers your child to want to change — this what “discipline” looks like in positive parenting.

 Additionally, when your child is in a reactive state themselves, lecturing won’t help either.
 Negotiating and reasoning are the top two effective discipline strategies for most situations, according to research.

 How children act out changes with age.
 From about the age of 18 months to 5 years, direct defiance decreases, but simple refusal and negotiation increase with age.
 5-year-olds who used negotiation more often, as opposed to defiance or refusal, were less likely to develop psychological behavior problems, like externalizing disorder.